1adrianb/face-alignment/README.md

 <p align="center"><img src="docs/images/face-alignment-adrian.gif" /></p>

-Note: For the lua version check [here](https://github.com/1adrianb/2D-and-3D-face-alignment).
-For numerical evaluations it is recommended to use the lua version which uses indentical models with the ones evaluated in the paper.
+**Note:** The lua version is available [here](https://github.com/1adrianb/2D-and-3D-face-alignment).

+For numerical evaluations it is highly recommended to use the lua version which uses indentical models with the ones evaluated in the paper.
+More models will be added soon.

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Build Status](https://travis-ci.com/1adrianb/face-alignment.svg)](https://travis-ci.com/1adrianb/face-alignment)